Numeric (str)

 Variables named 0 and above are the equivalent index value of @ARGV.

-These are reserved variable so they cannot be changed.
+These are reserved variables so they cannot be changed.

 Examples